 Utilizing the DRS Database

 In the “DRS Items” tab, select the items you want to include.

-On the next screen, in the “DRS Items” tab, select the items to include.
-Within this tab, you can search to help you find items more easily, using any metadata that would attached to the piece you’re looking for.
+Use the search button to help you find items more easily, using any metadata that would attached to the desired item.
 You may also click “Show filtering options” to filter your results.

 You may also browse and search items from the DPLA’s repository in the “DPLA Items” tab, or add local items in the appropriate tab.

 Note: If you add local items using the WordPress "Media Library," they will not behave the same way as other embedded items.
 Adding these local items using a Toolkit Shortcode, however, means that they will behave like your other items.

 The “Selected items” tab will accumulate all the items you have selected.
 By clicking the “Settings” tab, you can choose what metadata you would like to display and make use of a few design options.

 Click the “Insert shortcode” button when you are finished.
 Your shortcode has now been generated: it is the code bounded by brackets.